genenetwork/gn-docs/features/search.md

 brca - only renders 2 results, why not BRCA2?
 ```

-Keywords like tissue appear to be case sensitive.
+FIXME: keywords like tissue appear to be case sensitive.
 Should not be the case.

 GeneNetwork search functionality is used in the publication `Integrative Functional Genomics for Systems Genetics in GeneWeaver.org`.
 The authors present their webservice by searching for a "nociception" QTL in a region on chromosome 4 found in GN.
 They export the details and use it for further analysis in GeneWeaver\cite{bubier2016}.